mheap/nexmo-developer/_documentation/en/concepts/guides/authentication.md

 3. Test that there are no connectivity issues and roll out the API secret update across the remaining servers
 4. Delete the replaced API secret

-## JSON Web Tokens (JWT)
+## JWTs

-JSON Web Tokens (JWT) are a compact, URL-safe means of representing claims to be transferred between two parties.
+JSON Web Tokens (JWTs) are a compact, URL-safe means of representing claims to be transferred between two parties.

 JWTs are used by the Voice API to authenticate your requests.
 The [Vonage libraries](/tools) and Nexmo CLI handle JWT generation using a unique Vonage Voice Application ID and a Private Key.